ruffle-rs/ruffle-rs.github.io/blog_posts/2024-08-27-optimisations-text-more.markdown

 ### Web Improvements
 There has also been a lot of improvements under the hood here for code quality, and especially preparation for releasing a stable version.
 There's a few notable highlights though:

-- Thanks to contributions from @WumboSpasm, the web general look and feel of the UI on web is much improved.
+- Thanks to contributions from @WumboSpasm, the general look and feel of the UI on web is much improved.
-- @dinnerbone has put a lot of work into trying to make a JavaScript API that we can stabilise, and also making a `ruffle-core` package that anyone can use as a regular npm dependency, instead of relying on our prebuilt zip packages.
-It's not released yet, however!
+- @dinnerbone has been working on stabilizing our JavaScript API, and also making a `ruffle-core` package that anyone can use as an npm dependency, instead of relying on our prebuilt zip packages.
+This work is ongoing but should be completed soon!
 - @dinnerbone has improved `ExternalInterface` support, allowing support for games like Club Penguin which interacted with the page heavily.

 ### Rendering Improvements